ATC categoryAntiparasitic agents

-Before the surgery, two 28- day cycles are recommended, separated by a 14-day break in dosing.
-If preoperative course is less than for 14 days or viable cysts are found, two cycles for 28 days should be taken after surgery separated by a 14-day break in taking the drug.
+Before the surgery, it recommended two 28- day cycles, separated by a 14-day break in dosing.
+If preoperative course of less than 14 days and viable cysts found after surgery it should administer two cycles of 28 days,

 Treatment can be continued for months or years.

-400 mg, one dose per day for 10 days.
+400 mg one dose per day for 10 days

-400 mg, one dose per day for 10-20 days.
+400 mg one dose per day for 10-20 days

 Trichinellosis and Toxocarosis